andrijaantunovic/OneFuncButton/README.md

 # OneFuncButton
 A simple Arduino button library modelled as a state machine

+---

+This library is intended for simple projects which need a quick and easy way of being controlled by push-buttons.
+It doesn't use any callbacks or interrupts.

 ## Constructing a button object

 Button constructor receives one mandatory and three optional arguments.